ddronamraju/movielens-mini-recsys/README.md

   Separate the computation and serving of features into a feature store to ensure online/offline consistency.

 - **Real serving layer**
-  Wrap the `recommend()` function in a FastAPI (or similar) microservice and integrate logging into astream processor.
+  Wrap the `recommend()` function in a FastAPI (or similar) microservice and integrate logging into a stream processor.

 This project is meant to serve as a compact yet realistic reference implementation of a modern video recommendation pipeline, with enough structure to be extended toward production scenarios.